fix8mt/uri/README.md

 ## iv.
 Performance
 This class performs well, with minimal latency.
 Since there is no copying of strings or sub-strings, the decoding functionality in `basic_uri` uses minimal cycles
 \- especially for applications that can manage the storage of the source string themselves.
 The memory footprint of `basic_uri` is 64 bytes and will fit in a cache-line.

-If storage of the source is needed, `uri` performs a single string copy (or move), and aside from that will have the same performance as `basic_uri`.
+- If storage of the source is needed, `uri` performs a single string copy (or move), and aside from that will have the same performance as `basic_uri`.

-If you need to store the source URI but wish to avoid using dynamic memory, use `uri_static`.
+- If you need to store the source URI but wish to avoid using dynamic memory, use `uri_static`.
 This ensures a single allocation for the entire object.
 For most purposes
 (and excluding edits) a statically stored URI is the most efficient storage option.
 This is also suitable for storage in other containers.
 Be aware that the template parameter `sz` must be large enough for any URI you wish to store and of course objects created with different templated sizes will be different types.

-If you need to store the source URI but wish to avoid using dynamic memory and you don't need to modify the URI, use `uri_fixed`.
+- If you need to store the source URI but wish to avoid using dynamic memory and you don't need to modify the URI, use `uri_fixed`.
 As with `uri_static`, there is a single allocation for the entire object.
 The class is templated by the non-type parameter `lit` which is a string literal wrapper.
 The storage required will be the exact size of the supplied string plus the size of `basic_uri`.
 This class is the most efficient using the minimal storage required.

-The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring once at most.
+- The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring once at most.

--With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.
+- With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.

--If you want to reduce the size of `basic_uri` further, you can change:
+- If you want to reduce the size of `basic_uri` further, you can change:
 ```c++
 using uri_len_t = std::uint16_t;
 ```